 The source of this recipe is Betty Crocker, but I’ve made a few changes.
 I used quick rising yeast, thus the mixing technique changed.
 Plus I used a mixture of honey and maple, which made the bread slightly less sweet than the original all-honey version.
 And finally, I used more flax.

-This is a high rising loaf, and I think you’ll love its shape and flavor.
+This is a high rising flax bread, and I think you’ll love its shape and flavor.
 It has a tiny bit of sweetness, but is versatile enough to be used as a base for peanut butter or garlic toast.

 - 1 teaspoon salt